LouisClazz/DockerfileClazz/README.md

 To copy a file from the project into the image, you should use annotation [ADD](https://docs.docker.com/engine/reference/builder/#add) or [COPY](https://docs.docker.com/engine/reference/builder/#copy)

 To run a command into docker image you should use annotation [RUN](https://docs.docker.com/engine/reference/builder/#run)

+To execute a command on running docker step you should use annotation [CMD](https://docs.docker.com/engine/reference/builder/#cmd)

 #### 🐳 1.2 Building the docker image.